 Dizziness or fainting

-Jaundice (yellowing of the eyes, skin, or mouth; dark urine)
+Yellowing of the eyes, skin, or mouth, and dark urine (jaundice)

 Bone problems including bones of the face or skull being wider